$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Construction of the Hecke character

-There are two important facts to consider: while proving (\ref{eq:compat1}), we get a $-1$ factor coming from the fact that we change $d \leftrightarrow -d$, hence we need to add ramification at one of the archimedean places (we will latter specify which one).
+\begin{thm} Suppose that $K = \QQ(\sqrt{d})$ is a real quadratic field, whose fundamental unit has norm $-1$.
+Then the same statement of Theorem~\ref{thm:charexistence} holds. \end{thm} \begin{proof} To use the previous results, write $d = -(-d)$ (so $d<0$ in the above notations/definitions) and make precisely the same local definitions for both $\varepsilon$ and $\chi$ at finite places.
+There are two important facts to consider: while proving (\ref{eq:compat1}), we get an extra $-1$ factor coming from the fact that we changed $d \leftrightarrow -d$.
+This forces us to add ramification at one of the archimedean places (we will latter specify which one).